 and are never overwritten.

-The user may save his own startup/preferences while using this template which will override them.
+The user may save their own startup/preferences while using this template which will be stored in their user-configuration.

 The original template settings can be loaded using: Load Template Factory Settings from the file menu in much the same way Load Factory Settings works.